HISSTools/HISSTools_Impulse_Response_Toolbox/README.md

 Please note the following:

 - Within the XCode project the *All HIRT Externals* shared scheme will build the entire toolbox.
-- Within the XCode project the *Notarized Externals* shared scheme is for internal use only and will fail on other machines as it relies on local settings for certificates and signing /notarization profiles.
+- Within the XCode project the *Notarized Externals* shared scheme is for internal use only and will fail on other machines as it relies on local settings for certificates and signing/notarization profiles.
-- On both platforms builds are installed into the relevant folders with HISSTools_Packaging/
+- On both platforms builds are installed into the relevant folders within HISSTools_Packaging/

 ### Requirements